This article covers initial steps for getting started with Barracuda Content Shield DNS filtering and creating basic policies, and applies to

 When you click Next, you have the opportunity to create any block or allow exceptions to your category policy.
 These can be made in the form of domains (ex: google.com) or subdomains (ex: mail.google.com) There is no need to specify protocols like HTTP or leading with www.
 Exceptions take precedence over category policies and can be set to block or allow.

 The final step shows the DNS servers that you will provide to all of the clients on the network being filtered.
-Barracuda recommends initially setting these DNS servers manually on the systems you are going to test policy with.
-After you are satisfied with your policy, these DNS servers can be added to your DHCP server, which can then pass ou connecting to your network.
+Barracuda Networks recommends initially setting these DNS servers manually on the systems you are going to test policy with.
+After you are satisfied with your policy, these DNS servers can be added to your DHCP server, which can then pass ou the Barracuda DNS IP address to clients connecting to your network.

 Alternatively, if you have your own internal DNS server, you can set that up as a conditional forwarder.
 This allows your DNS server to resolve any internal resources and forward any requests to BCS for external resources and filtering based on your set policy.
 See How to Configure a Local DNS Server to Forward to Barracuda DNS Nameservers for details.